owikle/topicmodeling/content/1-intro.md

 Utilizing text as data requires breaking down a text into smaller units of analysis.
 Doing so allows us to see patterns and approach text from different points of entry.

 In text analysis (also referred to as text mining), units of analysis tend to be groupings of text (broken up as discrete books, documents, poems, etc.), and words.
-Much of the time spent doing text analysis research is spent preparing text so that these smaller units of analyses can be accessed by the digital tools we use.
+Much of the time spent doing text analysis research is spent preparing text data so that these smaller units of analyses can be accessed by the digital tools we use.

 -----------------

-## Selecting and getting to know a corpus
+## Where to Find Texts

-**Where to find texts**
-- Depending on what you're going to do with your texts, you'll need to pay attention to whether or not they are in public domain.
+Depending on what you're going to do with your texts, you'll need to pay attention to whether or not they are in public domain.
 Texts that are no longer under copyright are usually easier to use for analytical research because they have a greater likelihood of already being digitized.
 (Of course, this also has the effect of skewing text research in DH so that it focuses more on older literary works.)
 A good resource to use if you're wondering whether something is under copyright is Cornell University Library's [Copyright Information Center](https://copyright.cornell.edu/publicdomain).
 Currently, most works published before 1924 are in the public domain.

 - [Project Gutenberg](https://www.gutenberg.org/)
     - Full text of thousands of free books.
 Text is usually fairly clean, but often little bibliographic information.